kensho/ng-describe/README.md

 ```

 **skip** - flag to skip this group of specs.
 Equivalent to `xdescribe` or `describe.skip`.
+Could be a string message explaining the reason for skipping the spec.

 **exposeApi** - instead of creating element right away, expose element factory so that you can create
 an element *after* running a `beforeEach` block.
 Useful for setting up mock backend before creating